miniwms/Mini-WMS/configureItems.md

 | ![Step 1](asset/itemList.png) |  ![Step 2](asset/itemEdit.png) | ![Step 2](asset/itemEdit1.png)|

+The item/SKU can be imported via excel spreadsheet.
+The format of the sheet is shown below.

 ```
 The spreadsheet columns should contain the first row as column names then next rows the items details, as shown below: